Tasty Recipes for the Home Cook

 Roast Pork Yakamein Soup

 The origin of the soup is unsubstantiated.
 Some accredit Chinese immigrants in New Orleans Chinatown in the mid-1800s for the creation.
 Others believe it was concocted to suit the taste of African American soldiers who returned home from either the Korean War or WWII.
-These soldiers wanted soup reminiscent to the ones they had overseas.
+These soldiers wanted soup reminiscent of the ones they had overseas.

 If you’re looking for comforting soups, my Chicken Vegetable and Rice SoupMinestrone Soup with High Fiber Pasta, and Cioppino are sure to satisfy.